bomonike/bomonike.github.io/acronyms.md

 *	DR	=	Disaster Recovery
 * DRAM = Dynamic Random Access Memory
 *	DRI	=	Directly Responsible Individual	(Coined by Apple for the person to make sure that a task is completed)
+*	DPP = Digital Product Passport (a <a target="_blank" href="https://www.protokol.com/insights/what-is-the-ecodesign-for-sustainable-products-regulation-espr/">blockchain</a> to collect and share product sustainability, environmental, and recyclability attributes from raw material sourcing and manufacturing process to end-of-life disposal)
 *	DRP	=	Disaster Recovery Plan	(to transition from alternative business processes back to regular processes.)
 *	DRPO	=	Defense Research & Development Organization
 *	DRY	=	Don't Repeat Yourself